ms/buildtogether.tech/rules-joining/index.md

     for people who like each other to hang out.
 A lot of software projects are like that, in industry as well as open source: participants get satisfaction from working with one another as well as from what they produce.
-While your job and your software won't ever love you back <cite>Jaffe2021</cite>, the friendships you make with people you work beside may outlast both.
+While your job won't ever love you back <cite>Jaffe2021</cite>, the relationships you make with the people you work beside may be as rewarding as the software you build.

 9. Remember that most relationships don't end in marriage.
 :   It's OK to do a little work on an open source project and then decide it's